A detailed comparative study of open source deep learning frameworks: Results and Discussion

-After implementing the experiments of each dataset on each framework the target was to find which of these frameworks had the best performance.
-Relating to table \ref{table:proc}, regarding image recognition datasets (MNIST and CIFAR-10), one can observe the superiority of CNTK over Tensorflow and Theano in terms of GPU and CPU multithreading, but in CIFAR-10 using 8,16 and 32 threads in CPU Tensorflow was faster than CNTK.
+In this section we discuss the results of our experiments.
+Table~\ref{table:proc} shows the CPU and GPU processing times for each dataset.
+For the image classification datasets (MNIST and CIFAR-10), one can observe the superiority of CNTK over TensorFlow and Theano in terms of GPU and CPU multithreading; however, in CIFAR-10 using 8, 16 and 32 threads in CPU, TensorFlow was faster than CNTK.
 On the other hand, Theano revealed to be more time consuming than other frameworks.
-Transitioning to sentiment analysis dataset (IMDB), CPU multithreading was not performed because CNTK is written in python in which multithreading is not supported.
+Transitioning to sentiment analysis dataset (IMDB), CPU multithreading was not performed because CNTK is written in Python in which multithreading is not supported.
 Without CPU multithreading (CPU uses the default number of existing physical cores which are equal one thread per core), the superiority of TensorFlow is revealed in both CPU and GPU environments.
-In text analysis dataset (Penn TreeBank), as mentioned in IMDB dataset (CNTK does not support python multithreading), the default number of threads (8) is taken in consideration while comparing the results.
-This shows the superiority of Tensorflow over CNTK and Theano, as well as the case in GPU.
-Moving forward to video analysis dataset (Self-Driving Car), using 8 CPU threads only for the same reason mentioned in IMDB and Penn TreeBank datasets, the superiority of TensorFlow is revealed in both CPU and GPU environments, while CNTK showed to be more time consuming than the other two frameworks.
+The results for the text analysis dataset (Penn TreeBank) shows the superiority of TensorFlow over CNTK and Theano, for CPU with 8 threads as well as the case in GPU.
+Moving forward to video analysis dataset (Self-Driving Car), the superiority of TensorFlow is revealed in both CPU and GPU environments, while CNTK showed to be more time consuming than the other two frameworks.